Welcome to Marketing Monday, where I give you tips and tricks for being your own content marketer.

 Social media has gotten a bad reputation mostly among people who don’t actually use it.
 They assume it’s shallow and a time waster and they don’t want to bother.

 But, like I said, for many people today, it’s their main method of finding people and companies.
 Not only finding them, but interacting with them.
 They want to get to know you and trust you before they start working with you, and social media can be a great opportunity for you to earn their trust.
 Like I said in my post about blogging, we can argue all day about whether social media is an effective system of vetting people and companies with which to do business, but the fact remains that’s how a lot of people use social media.
-If you’re not where they are, they won’t find you and you could lose a lot of business.
+If you’re not where they are, they won’t find you.

 Talk About Your Work

 You can snap a quick photo of the restaurant while you wait for your client to show up for your big meeting.
 You can even take a photo of a meeting with other industry professionals and post it.
 Talk about it.
 If they don’t want you posting their picture, that’s fine.
-You can just talk about what happened in the meeting (without naming any of the specific people in the meeting).
+You can just talk about what happened in the meeting without naming them.

 On the other hand, they might want you to tag them to boost their own visibility.
-It’ll help you both out and create a small bonding experience between the two of you.
+It’ll help increase visibility for both of you by allowing you to cross promote your posts.

 Talk about what you’re doing.
 Are you excited to get to work in the morning?
 Are you working late?
 Did you just have a great idea?
 Did you get interrupted by your kids and/or your pet?
 Write a quick post about it.
 You may not think every moment of your day is interesting to total strangers, and it might not be, but there are always those little interruptions that surprise us and sometimes make us laugh.
 Share those moments.
 It will make your followers laugh, too and it will make them like you more, which, in turn, will make them want to work with you.